Aussieforks/aussieforks-modpack/README.md

 * Mod author: orwell96
 * Contributions by naturefreshmilk

+### TO add: regrowing_fruits
+Versions exist from these authors to evaluate:
+	Tenplus1
+	Phillipmi

 ### steel
 Adds a steel derivative for crafting a few products: steel blocks that rust when near water, corrugated roofing, steel fences and grates & struts.
 The steel used can be recycled unless it is rusted.